 Operations on both pull and push arrays fuse by default.
-The classical example of this is that (map f) o (map g) does not require an intermediate array stored in memory.
+The classical example of this is (map f). (map g) which does not require an intermediate array stored in memory.
 Moreover, conversion from pull to push array does not require intermediate storage either.
 Conversion in the other direction, push to pull, does require storage into memory.
 Push to pull array conversion is done using the compute function; this is the programmer's way to choose when not to fuse.
-Thus if an array resulting from an expensive computation is used in more than one place, using compute on that array ensures that the expensive computation takes place only once.
+Thus, if an array resulting from an expensive computation is used in more than one place, using compute on that array ensures that the expensive computation takes place only once.

 Both pull and push arrays allow for parallelism.
 In the case of push arrays, the iteration schema, parallel or sequential, is encoded in the array.
-When a push array is computed, that schema is executed yielding the array's elements.
+When a push array is computed, that schema is executed, yielding the array's elements.
 A pull array does not come with such a predetermined computation schema.
 When compute is used on a pull array, a schema determined by the hierarchy parameter, t, decides how it is computed.
 For example, if t is Thread, a sequential loop is instantiated (with trip count equal to array length); whereas, if t is Block, a parallel loop, using the threads at the Block level, is created.
 Note that the array may be longer than the actual number of threads available at a particular level, meaning that computing an array must use virtual threads, multiplexed onto available physical threads.
 Currently, these virtual threads are implemented by wrapping an extra sequential loop around the parallel computation; thus large arrays are computed chunk by chunk.
 Section 5.1.3 covers code generation details.

-Again, when accessing index i in a pull array no other element of that array need be touched.
+Again, when accessing index i in a pull array, no other element of that array need be touched.
 The cost of indexing into a pull array could, however, be entirely arbitrary, because the pull array represents a delayed computation at each element.
 Such a delayed computation could, for example, touch every element of some other array.
 Only when a pull array is the direct result of a compute is it guaranteed to be a traditional, O(1), access to shared memory.
 Likewise accessing arrays that are inputs to the Obsidian program has the cost of a global memory read (a constant cost, but a significantly higher one).
-By contrast, a push array does not allow for efficient random access, rather it must be converted into a pull array with compute.
+By contrast, a push array does not allow for efficient random access; rather it must be converted into a pull array with compute.
+Tools for reasoning about the cost of indexing into pull arrays are not currently available to the programmer.
+One alternative is to track at the type level whether or not this array is manifest, as Repa does (Keller et al., 2010).
+The provision of some means to estimate costs of computations is left as future work.

 Concatenation and interleaving can be implemented on both pull and push arrays.
 On pull arrays, however, these functions are implemented using a conditional.
-The code for concatenating two pull arrays is shown below, this function is a member of the Array class (figure 2) and has the same name for both pull and push arrays:
+The code for concatenating two pull arrays is shown below.
+This function is a member of the Array class (Figure 2) and has the same name for both pull and push arrays:

-'''

-append a1 a2 = mkPull (n1+n2)
+''' append a1 a2 = mkPull (n1+n2)

-\$ \lambda ix \rightarrow ifThenElse (ix < sizeConv n1)
+\delta \lambda ix \rightarrow ifThenElse (ix < sizeConv n1)

 (a1 ! ix)

 (a2 ! (ix - sizeConv n1))

-where

 n1 = len a1

-n2 = len a2
+n2 = len a2 '''

-'''

-When computing a pull array that is the result of an append this leads to a loop (parallel or sequential) that for each iteration executes a conditional.
+Computing a pull array that is the result of an append leads to a loop (parallel or sequential) that for each iteration executes a conditional.